akraino-edge-stack/regional_controller-api-server/src/site/docs/tables.rst

 NODE             The list of Nodes that this RC knows about.
 POD              The list of PODs that this RC knows about.
 POD_EVENTS       A list of events that occur per POD during the lifecycle of each POD.
+POD_WORKFLOWS    Details about each specific workflow that is run on behalf of a POD.
 REGION           The list of Regions that this RC knows about.
 SESSIONS         The list of user sessions that this RC knows about.
 ===============  =========================================================